 The planning process – what is changing:

-- Your independent assessment will be used to develop your personalised budget.
+- On introduction, your independent assessment will be used to develop your personalised budget.

 - You will receive a draft plan, including a draft budget, before your planning meeting.

 - The budget in your plan will be more flexible.

 - Your plan can be set up for longer periods of time, and we’ll check in with you on a regular basis to make sure your plan is still working for you.